Last updated on August 16th, 2021

 However, I find MoneyOwl’s platform to be pretty hard to navigate.

-The platform is not as intuitive, and I need to spend some time trying to navigate around!
+The platform is not as intuitive, and I spent some time trying to navigate around!

 However, this is just a minor nitpick.
 Both platforms serve their purpose well and help you to see your portfolios’ performances.